RepresentativeOnMission/Content-Based-Recommender-System---Anime/README.md

 **OUTPUT**: Given an anime j, this algorithm recommends the top k most similar animes to it.
 This algorithms DOES NOT MAKE USE of USER DATA.

 ## Collaborative-Filtering Rec-Sys
-In the Matrix Factorization content-based algorithm I make use of a NN where I learn the embeddings for each item_ID and user_ID.
-In this case I'm making use of BOTH USER AND ITEM DATA.
+In the Matrix Factorization collaborative-filtering algorithm I make use of a NN where I learn the embeddings for each item_ID and user_ID.
+In this case I'm making use of BOTH USER, ITEM DATA and SCORES given by the user to the item.
 **OUTPUT**: Given a user j, this algorithms recommends the top k best items for that user.

 ## Knowledge-Based RecSys